 Useful Auto-Optimization feature

-The TRENDnet has a new feature called Auto-Optimization feature that the EnGenius could use for its benefits.
-Basically, this is an auto-restart function on a schedule.
+The TRENDnet has a new feature called the Auto-Optimization feature that the EnGenius could use for its benefits — this is an auto-restart function on a schedule.

 TRENDnet TEW-830MDR2K: Slow but reliable performance

-Considering my experience with the EnGenius, which wasn’t all that great, I was aware of the fact I tested the TTRENDnet with some prejudice.
+Considering my experience with the EnGenius, which wasn’t all that great, I was aware that I tested the TTRENDnet with some prejudice.
 For this reason, I extended the amount of testing to make sure I was fair with it.
 And the system turned out to be somewhat of a pleasant surprise.

 Reliable signals, decent coverage

-During my some 10-days of testing, 7 of which I used the system as my main Wi-Fi solution with all different types of applications, the system managed to have no issue.
+During my 10-days of testing, 7 of which I used the system as my primary Wi-Fi solution with all different types of applications, the system managed to have no issue.
 It didn’t disconnect even once.